 - Opens at weekends in the warmer months

-- €5 for an adult ticket (or free with the Vienna Pass*)
+- €5 for an adult ticket (or one-time entry for free with the Vienna Pass)

 Architect Otto Wagner designed the new Stadtbahn stations, including the famous Karlsplatz pavilions.
-He was quite keen to get a foot in the door with the Imperial court, so he suggested building a private pavilion for Franz Joseph that would give the Emperor and his retinue their own access to the station platforms at Hietzing.
+Keen to get a foot in the door with the Imperial court, he suggested building a private pavilion for Franz Joseph that would give the Emperor and his retinue their own access to the station platforms at Hietzing.

 It didn’t help Wagner much.
 Great as his architectural achievements in Vienna were, the Hofpavillon was his only Imperial building.
-Also, the Emperor only used the building twice.
+Also, the Emperor only used the station twice.
 So all-in-all not a great return on investment.